3draven1/home-assistant-Fronius-modbus/README.md

 **Just a test integration project for now based on the Fronius Component**

-**This integration is NOT compatible with sensoAPP, only with multiMATIC app.**

 ## Installations
 - Through HACS [custom repositories](https://hacs.xyz/docs/faq/custom_repositories/) !